GuiLQing/LGAfterschoolPlan/README.md

 ## License

-LGAfterschoolPlanFramework is available under the MIT license.
+LGAfterschoolPlan is available under the MIT license.
 See the LICENSE file for more info.